Skip to main content

 Why does it take so long?
 We can find out by looking at the detailed request waterfall.

 The request for the background image is only made relatively late.
 Before that the browser loads several large below-the fold images, using up the available bandwidth.
+When different resources compete for bandwidth this means some of them will take longer to download.

 Order page images are loaded in